rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 Rinse and repeat for the next meeting.

-Everything is described in excruciatingly detail on [Rust Forge](https://forge.rust-lang.org/compiler/prioritization/procedure.html).
+Everything is described in excruciating detail on [Rust Forge](https://forge.rust-lang.org/compiler/prioritization/procedure.html).
 Please have a look there to learn more.

 ## How can I contribute?